markopav88/markopav88/README.md

 ### About Me:
-Fourth year computer science student at Marist University
+New Grad computer science student from Marist University

 ## What I'm Working On